 The varies voluntary roles of these people include:

-State Representatives – With guidance/support from each State Director – liaise directly with members within their State; seek out new membership; coordinate State activities seminars, camps, competition; promote and coordinate the arrangement of NCAS and NOAS courses; with Regional Directors follow-up late membership fees.
+State Representatives – With guidance/support from each Regional Director – liaise directly with members within their State; seek out new membership; coordinate State activities seminars, camps, competition; promote and coordinate the arrangement of National Coaching and Officiating Accreditation courses; with Regional Directors follow-up late membership fees.

-Executive of Koshinryu Jujutsu Australia (supported by AJF Directors) – administer the National Coaching Accreditation Scheme (NCAS) and the National Officiating Accreditation Scheme (NOAS); Plus provide representation to the World Council of Ju-Jitsu Organisations (WCJJO).
+Executive of Koshinryu Jujutsu Australia (supported by AJF Directors) – develop and maintain the National Coaching Accreditation Program and the National Officiating Accreditation Program; Plus provide representation to the World Council of Ju-Jitsu Organisations (WCJJO).

 Members add their support – by providing the financial resources through payment of an annual membership fee and participation in activities of the AJF …